 Anyway, we committed to start our keto journey together around the last week of May in 2018.

 We took pics of our flabby guts, took measurements of our giant asses and threw away all non-keto food in our house.
 We stocked up on keto-friendly ingredients and bought Fitbits to track our physical activity (yes, exercise is wonderful and highly encouraged.
 You should continue to exercise!)
 On keto, you will have so much energy you will WANT to exercise.

 Two weeks in, we were still committed.
 Our keto sticks were showing we were in ketosis and the scales were dropping.
 (Most of it was probably water loss, but we knew that it might be.
 It was still encouraging and that is all that counts.)

 After two months, we were still going strong!
 After three months, we were blown away.
 (We don’t use the keto sticks anymore, and a good blood glucose monitor is much more accurate, but it certainly helped us keep track in those early months.)

-We are now almost two years in and have never looked back…
+We are now more than two years in and will never look back…

 We are 25kg (4st / 55 lb) down between the two of us.
 Our body fat is down and muscle is up.
 We are stronger, fitter and have improved energy and mental clarity.